Skip to content

 Neuro SPECT Imaging at the Institute of Neurological Sciences on the QEUH campus

-Contact telephone numbers for each sector/specialist service can be by clicking the below button.
+Contact telephone numbers for each sector/specialist service can be accessed from the button below.

 Referring Patients to Nuclear Medicine Services in Greater Glasgow and Clyde